gensparkweeks/RealMadridFC/README.md

 >> Allow connection to the front-end.

 > Related with the front-end:
->> First and great experience using React.
+>> First and a great experience using React.
->> Using other libraries like: SweetAlert2, Moment, Axios, and react-router-dom.
+>> Using libraries like: SweetAlert2, Moment, Axios, and react-router-dom.
 >> Implementing process to interact with the backend.

+> Complete a full stack Java application.

 > Good introduce to [Kanban Board](https://draft.io/jfpa4ryqxn63gg25dh9wds6gvdq6erg4jjr4rbpvyry6 "Kanban")